EchoLeague/Echo-League-Rules/TIEBREAKERS AND SEEDING.md

     flip wins are considered coin flip wins, but coin flips that do not occur due to a team being late to join a lobby are not counted.

-3. As previously stated if an EU team plays a US team the server will be U.S. East.
-Otherwise, the default server for the division will be used.
+3. The default server for the division will be used.

 4. If there is an outage on a server, the admin team reserves the right to force the game to be played on another server or delay the game